opendataboardgame/game/instructions.md

 The world score looks like this:

 She draws a blue data tile and realises that she can place it to build the first of the tools in her hand.
 However, doing this would not help the economy, which is in bad shape.
-If she rolls a 5 or 6 on the dice, it could be game over!
+If she picks up an event card that causes damage to the economy, the game could be over!

-Ellen could place her second card, which would enable her to increase the economy score, if she could use James' yellow data.
-She asks him to open up that yellow data so that she can use it and offers the blue data that she has in exchange.
+Ellen could place her second card, which would enable her to increase the economy score, if she could use James' yellow data that he has in his hand.
+She asks James for his yellow data, and offers the blue data that she has in exchange.

-James takes the deal.
-He opens up his yellow data, leaving the data infrastructure like this:
+James takes the deal, but with one condition: that she lays that yellow data as open data.
+Ellen agrees.
+James provides the yellow data, Ellen lays it as open data, leaving the data infrastructure like this:

 Ellen plays the second of her tool cards.
 She places her tokens on the three datasets that she uses.
 The data infrastructure looks like:

 Ellen choses to increase the economy score.
 The world score looks like:

-Then Ellen rolls the dice.
-It's a 6!
+Ellen picks up an event card: argh!
+The economy takes a hit!
 Ellen reduces the economy score again: it's a good thing she managed to play that application.
 If she hadn't, the game would be over.